bambooforest/tono_db/README.md

 # Tables for the paper

-Recreate some of the tables.
+Create tables for the paper.
 First merge the tonodb tables.

 ``` r
 tonodb <- left_join(values, languages, by=c("Language_ID"="ID"))